christophsax/seasonal/README.md

          arima.model = "(0 1 1)"
     )

 `seas` takes care of the series argument.
 As seas uses the SEATS procedure by default, the use of X11 has to be specified manually.
-With `arima.model` an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
+With `arima.model`, an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
 As the Spec cannot be used with the default automdl spec, the latter is removed.
 A growing list with examples can be found in the [wiki][examples].

 ### Graphs, Output